-Computer Engineering graduate students should have knowledge in the following topics prior to applying for the program at Arizona State University: Computer Architecture & Organization, Algorithms & Data Structures, Digital Signal Processing, Digital VLSI, and Discrete Math.
+Computer Engineering graduate students should know about the following topics before applying for the program at Arizona State University: Computer Architecture & Organization, Algorithms & Data Structures, Digital Signal Processing, Digital VLSI, and Discrete Math.
 Additional details on these courses can be found at the end of this handbook in Appendix 1.